vincentlg/omerta/README.md

 ![omerta](https://github.com/vincentlg/omerta/blob/master/berlin-hack.svg)

 ## What exactly did we do during the Hackatons?
-Design a technical solution to meet the initial idea Test an ECEIS implementation to validate that ethereum-identites could be used to send messages Create scripts to interchange the event to send a message on Facebook / Twitter Create Crawler to identify encrypted messages and replace them on the fly.
+- Design a technical solution to meet the initial idea
+- Test an ECEIS implementation to validate that ethereum-identites could be used to send messages
+- Create Scripts to interchange the event to send a message on Facebook / Twitter
+- Create Crawler to identify encrypted messages and replace them on the fly.
+- Create Scripts to restrieve a specific tx by a sheme in the data (omerta:userid:encryptedsecret)
+- Create Chrome Extension who integrates and orchestrates all these scripts

 ## The Demo
 todo